-(The genesis of this piece bears explaining, first off, the whole notion that the concept of the album is one of motion came from a comment a friend of mine made, which, unbeknownst to me when I started writing this, was something he had read in a review.
+(This is a repost of an older blog entry, reposted to celebrate the 40th Anniversary of this masterpiece.
+The genesis of this piece bears explaining, first off, the whole notion that the concept of the album is one of motion came from a comment a friend of mine made, something he had read in a review.
 I have not read the review, and opted instead to take that idea and run with it in my own way.)“Band On the Run is one of those rare albums that spans a magically self-contained world.
 From the unfolding promise of its title track – itself a pocket symphony of dawning optimism and thrilling new horizons – this is music that takes us places.”
 In his intro to the deluxe edition of Band On the Run Paul Du Noyer goes on to say, “Is it a ‘concept album’?
 Not exactly.”
 Ah, look closer Mr. Du Noyer.

 Band on the Run is a concept album.
 This, of course, flies in the face of Paul McCartney’s phony assertion otherwise.
 The jig is up, Paul, at last we are on to you.
 And bandmate Denny Laine states as much himself when he says, “It’s not the tracks, it’s a concept album.”
 So who are we going to believe?
 NOT McCartney.
 He has an annoying way of self-mythologizing into a self-defeating malaise of ordinariness and fluffiness that betrays the depth and significance of his post-Beatle work, his fans, and ultimately undermines his credibility.
 When it comes to his being respected as an artist, Paul McCartney is his own worst enemy and has contributed more to the lack of respect he receives from the public than any critic.
-The undoing of his reputation as an artist is, at this point, solely of his own doing, but all of this is not the fault of the spectacular music he has always made… it is the fault of his often flippant and coy persona.
+The undoing of his reputation as an artist is, at this point, solely of his own doing.

 Let’s quickly set the stage, the Beatles had been over for about 3 or 4 years (Band On the Run was released in late ’73).
 This was to be his fifth solo album, two of those had been Wings albums, a 5 piece line-up.
 McCartney had become discouraged and at one point had allegedly told Linda, that if he didn’t get the magic back he was going to cut his throat.
 Unbeknownst to Paul, the magic had been there through all four of the albums that predated Band On the Run, but Paul McCartney, his fans, and the public had bought the assertion of the critics that his new music was no good.
 Critics are fools.
 It really is that simple.
 Anxious to “get the magic back,” he took off for Lagos.
 McCartney does not like to sit still as an artist, his first album was recorded by himself at home (quite a daring, dare I say “ballsy,” departure from the glorious Beatle approach heard on their swansong, Abbey Road), the second album (Ram) he recorded in New York, the first Wings album in 2 weeks, and the second Wings album was recorded under far more conventional circumstances.
 Over the years since McCartney has recorded albums on boats, in castles, improvisationally, and in New Orleans.
 It seems his creative juices are fueled by adventure.
 Well, not so for his bandmates.
 The evening before (an hour before according to some accounts) Wings were to fly to Lagos, two of the members quit.
 Unphased, a determined McCartney simply said, “I can play the lot myself.”
 Farewell to them all the same, Henry McCullough’s rotten attitude and sloppy uninspired playing were hardly an asset anyhow.
 McCullough, it seemed, believed, erroneously, that he was too hot a guitarist to play McCartney’s crafted melodic solos.